 We may share your personal data with:

-Our service providers who operate elements of our websites, provide services and/or process personal data on our behalf.
-Where such disclosures are made, this will be under contractual arrangements between the relevant service provider and us and carried out in accordance with the requirements of the Data Protection Act 1998; and
+- Our service providers who operate elements of our websites, provide services and/or process personal data on our behalf.
+Where such disclosures are made, this will be under contractual arrangements between the relevant service provider and us and carried out in accordance with the requirements of data protection laws; and

-Third parties who provide data cleansing, profiling and matching services, so they can assist us in building our profile of you.
+- Third parties who provide data cleansing, profiling and matching services, so they can assist us in building our profile of you.
 We would do this on the basis of our legitimate interests in ensuring that personal data and marketing preferences are kept accurate and up to date.

 We may disclose your personal data to third parties:

-If we or substantially all of our assets are acquired by a third party, in which case personal data held by us about our customers will be one of the transferred assets.
+- If we or substantially all of our assets are acquired by a third party, in which case personal data held by us about our customers will be one of the transferred assets.
 We would do this on the basis of our legitimate interests in ensuring a continued operation of our services.